umegbewe/resize.sh/README.rst

 SIZE only takes integer values, please input accordingly in GiBs E.g 10, 20, 30 etc

 I found a bug or something not working right?
-Please submit a pull request or reach to me via mail nwebedujunior55 at gmail dot com
+Please submit a pull request or open an issue